-In mid-August 2001 a systematic data collecting by the four RHIC experiments, namely BRAHMS, PHENIX, PHOBOS and STAR, began at the energy of $\sqrt{s{NN}} = 200$ GeV.
-The RHIC operational started a new era of systematic studies of strongly interacting matter created in ultra-relativistic nucleus-nucleus collision.
-BRAHMS (Broad RAnge Hadron Magnetic Spectrometers), consists of set of detectors designed to measure global features of the collision like overall charge particle multiplicity and the flux of spectator neutrons, and of two spectrometer arms that provide the measurement of the full particle four-momentum vector.
-By rotating the arms within the small (from 2 to 30 degree) and large particle emission angles (from 30 to 90 degree) BRAHMS can map the phase space over the large rapidity and transverse momentum range.
+In mid-August 2001 systematic data collecting by the four RHIC experiments, namely BRAHMS, PHENIX, PHOBOS and STAR, began at the energy of $\sqrt{s{NN}} =$ 200 GeV.
+The RHIC operations started a new era of systematic studies of strongly interacting matter created in ultra-relativistic nucleus-nucleus collision.
+BRAHMS (Broad RAnge Hadron Magnetic Spectrometers) 1, consists of a set of detectors designed to measure global features of the collision like overall charge particle multiplicity and the flux of spectator neutrons, and of two spectrometer arms that provide the measurement of the full particle four-momentum vector.
+By rotating the arms within the small (from 2 to 30 degree) and large (from 30 to 90 degree) particle emission angles BRAHMS can map the phase space over a large rapidity and transverse momentum range.

-In the next section we will discuss the general features of system created in the high energy heavy ion reactions in the 'soft' (low $p_T$ ) regime like: particle production and related energy density, nuclear stopping, anti-particle to particle ratios and particle transverse spectra in the wide rapidity range.
-Thereafter we will concentrate on high $p_T$ results, namely on the nuclear modification factors in Au + Au and d + Au collisions, measured by BRAHMS at central rapidity region.
-Furthermore will show the nuclear modification effects in d + Au reactions as a function of rapidity and discuss the possible theoretical explanations of the observed suppression at forward rapidities.
+In the next section we will discuss the general features of the system created in the high energy heavy ion reactions in the 'soft' (low p_T) regime like: particle production and related energy density, nuclear stopping, anti-particle to particle ratios and particle transverse spectra in the wide rapidity range.
+Thereafter we will concentrate on high p_T results, namely on the nuclear modification factors in Au + Au and d + Au collisions, measured by BRAHMS in the central rapidity region.
+Furthermore we will show the nuclear modification effects in d + Au reactions as a function of rapidity and discuss the possible theoretical explanations of the observed suppression at forward rapidities.